Please visit our Online Undergraduate Courses website for the following important information:

 Online undergraduate students are bound by all regulations of the current St. Francis Xavier University Academic Calendar.

-(Spring CRN 14536) This course is restricted to students in particular degree programs, as outlined below.
+(Fall CRN 61451) This course is restricted to students in particular degree programs, as outlined below.
 This course concerns how scientific principles are established.
 Topics include evolution and diversity, ecology and food, human evolution and population, diabetes, homeostasis, HIV and vaccines, antibiotic resistance, and cancer.
 Acceptable for credit only in the Faculties of Arts and Business; in the BASC programs; in the HKIN programs; and as an open elective in the B.Sc. in Nursing and the B.Sc in Human Nutrition.
 Direct all inquiries and override requests to Online Learning and Professional Studies.
 Online format delivery.
 Six credits.

 (Fall CRN 61452) This course provides students with the key skills needed to succeed at university.
 You will learn how to write argumentatively; how to build a question or problem from a close-reading of a literary work; how to develop that argument by presenting and analyzing evidence; how to engage in scholarly debate; how to do university-level research.
 Credit will be granted for only one of ENGL 111, 100 or 110.
 No prerequisites required to take this course.
 Three credits.